Loogamon/dankdungeons/README.md

 * **Stronger Potion:** Recovers 30 HP.
 * **Stronger Elixir:** Recovers 30 MP.
 * **Stronger Sword:** Damages the enemy by 5x damage.
 * **Death Sword:** Instantly kills the enemy, regardless of the remaining HP.
-Kass however, is immune to this.
+Kass, however, is immune to this.

 You can receive more item variety depending on how far you progress throughout the dungeon floors.